Toni Kroos: 2014 World Cup

 During Germany's 2014 World Cup qualifying campaign, Kroos scored his first two competitive international goals in a 6–1 win over the Republic of Ireland in Dublin.
 On 6 September 2013, he scored the team's second goal in a 3–0 win over Austria.

 Kroos was named in Germany's squad for the 2014 World Cup.
-In the team's opening match, a 4–0 win over Portugal, Kroos started in midfield and assisted Mats Hummels for Germany's second goal.
+In the team's opening match, a 4–0 win over Portugal, Kroos started in midfield and assisted Mats Hummels for Germany's second goal, in addition to helping create Thomas Müller's second goal for Germany's third of the match.
 Then in the quarter final the only goal scored by Mats Hummels against France came from his free kick.
 In the semi-final against the host nation Brazil, Kroos scored two goals two minutes apart (24' and 26') in Germany's 7–1 win.
 He also recorded his fourth assist of the tournament, crossing for Thomas Müller's opening goal, and was named man of the match by FIFA.
 Kroos has been nicknamed Garçom ("waiter" in Portuguese) by the Brazilians for precisely delivering most passes to the strikers.

 On 11 July, Kroos was named on the ten-man shortlist for FIFA's Golden Ball award for the tournament's best player.
 The Castrol Performance Index, the official statistical analyser of the World Cup, rated Kroos as the best player at the 2014 World Cup, with a rating of 9.79 out of 10.
 Kroos is considered the only player from the former East Germany to ever win the World Cup.